Visit Hanoi, the bustling capital of Vietnam

 Vietnam Museum of Ethnology

-The capital of Vietnam, Hanoi, is home to the Museum of Ethnology, where visitors can explore the history and culture of Vietnam’s 54 ethnic groups.
+Visitors can explore the history and culture of Vietnam’s 54 ethnic groups.
 The museum includes both indoor and outdoor exhibition areas.
 Inside, artifacts and images showcase the traditions and customs of these groups, while the outdoor area displays local houses from various regions of Vietnam.

 Hanoi traditional craft villages

-The Vietnam’s capital, Hanoi, is home to 1,350 craft villages, making up one-third of the country’s traditional villages.
+Hanoi is home to 1,350 craft villages, making up one-third of the country’s traditional villages.
 Many of these, such as Van Phuc Silk Village, Bat Trang Pottery Village, Ngu Xa Bronze Casting Village, Chuong Conical Hat Village, and Dinh Cong Jewelry Village, are renowned nationwide.

-Hanoi’s craft villages, home to the finest artisans in the country, consistently produce high-quality goods.
+consistently produce high-quality goods.
 These products, such as Bat Trang pottery and Van Phuc silk, not only sell in Hanoi’s markets but also attract significant international interest.
 Unlike in other regions, where some craft villages struggle to survive, Hanoi’s traditional craft villages thrive, remain well-preserved, and continue to develop.

 hanoi craft villages

-Festivals in Vietnam's Capital
+Top Festivals in Hanoi, Vietnam’s Capital

-Hanoi, the capital of Vietnam, boasts thousands of years of civilization and a rich array of traditional festivals, in addition to the major national holidays like Tet, Mid-Autumn, and Vu Lan Festivals.
+Hanoi boasts thousands of years of civilization and a rich array of traditional festivals, in addition to the major national holidays like Tet, Mid-Autumn, and Vu Lan Festivals.
 These festivals serve various purposes.

 For instance, the Huong Pagoda and Thay Pagoda Festivals celebrate Buddhist traditions, while the Co Loa Temple, Dong Da Mound, and Hai Ba Trung Temple Festivals honor national heroes and heroines.
 Other festivals, such as the Bat Trang Pottery Village Festival, recognize the enduring craftsmanship of the region’s craft villages.